influxdata/telegraf/plugins/inputs/prometheus/README.md

   ## Kubernetes config file to create client from.
   # kube_config = "/path/to/kubernetes.config"

-  ## Explicit scrape configuration for pods matched by label, field and
-  ## namespace selectors.
-Values cannot be overridden by the `prometheus.io/`
-  ## pod annotations.
-Not specified or enabled = false, then scraping config is
-  ## entirely governed by pod annotations.
+  ## Scrape Pods
+  ## Enable scraping of k8s pods.
+Further settings as to which pods to scape
+  ## are determiend by the 'method' option below.
+When enabled, the default is
+  ## to use annotations to determine whether to scrape or not.
+  # monitor_kubernetes_pods = false

-  ## Scrape Method
+  ## Scrape Pods Method
   ## annotations: default, looks for specific pod annotations documented below
   ## settings: only look for pods matching the settings provided, not
   ##   annotations